arete989/tarot/README.md

 Why I chose this project: # TODO fill out

-1) interesting topic to keep me engaged
-2) very constrained set of tasks - so I can focus on technical decisions and visual UX design - rather than conceptualizing the functionality of the app. function is super clear and constrained.
+1) very constrained set of tasks (vs the health tracker app that I was considering building) - so I can focus on technical decisions and frontend implementation details, adding extra polish - rather than conceptualizing the functionality of the app. function is super clear and constrained.
+2) interesting topic to keep me engaged.
+I had fun working on this! also a niche topic so I didn't feel like I was building the same set of restaurant review / blogging and notes app / daily tracker app that's been done a bunch of times before. -- tackle a new type of problem which is fun for me to do! -- also show diversity of what can be done with code - a traditionally feminine topic. maybe kind of a litmus test for culture fit? -- want to work somewhere that celebrates this kind of quirkiness and individuality.

 Explanation of this log: # TODO fill out
 - Show that I can chunk work appropriately / break down into tickets / stage the appropriate order to do things in / start small and build
-- Comments in the code will explain my technical decisions - similar to discussion that would be on pull requests.
-TODO: record for interview prep - what I struggle with is culture around PRs and tone being hard to interpret when written, hierarchy.
+- Comments in the code will explain my technical decisions - similar to discussion that would be on pull requests. / show my thought process and how I learn
+- Example of design decision: [link to constants.py] for storing as constants and in [views.py] regarding how to structure endpoints so not sending lots of data over the wire

+NOTES TO SELF (this is for interview prep)
+- weaknesses: (1) culture around PRs and giving feedback. tone is hard to read over written text. hierarchy.
+(2) senior? yes in terms of thinking about maintainability and structure, technical planning, looking at overall architecture. no in terms of repeated experience with industry-wide coding patterns and frameworks - depth/breadth of experience. simply need more data points, ie. once you work with 5-6 different frameworks, you can pick up on the commonalities between them all.
+(for resume) -- link to github. readme documents my thought process, development process, and technical decision making.

 DAY 1 (2 hours)